 Facility / Route name Open / Closed / Partially Open Updates

-Cycle Skills Loop Closed - new facility to be built.
-Closed until 2024.
+Cycle Skills Loop Closed Closed until 2023.

 Information on routes available to walk or cycle are available on the Visit Kielder website: www.visitkielder.com